danieljprice/splash/docs/settings.rst

 The data can be re-read from the dump file or a new dump file can be selected by choosing the :ref:`sec:menu-d`, option 1 (or just “d1” from the main menu).
-In practise it is usually faster to exit splash and restart with the new dump file name on the command line (remember to save by pressing ’S’ from the main menu before exiting to save both the current settings and the plot limits – then you can continue plotting with the
+In practice it is usually faster to exit splash and restart with the new dump file name on the command line (remember to save by pressing ’S’ from the main menu before exiting to save both the current settings and the plot limits – then you can continue plotting with the